 As the demographics of our country and our consumers continue to change, we expect our associates to perform their roles in a culturally competent way.

-Since 2015 almost all Anthem associates have completed “Becoming Culturally Competent,” an eLearning program about how cultural backgrounds and diversity of experiences affect the needs and expectations of our healthcare consumers.
-All new associates are asked to take this training as they join our organization.
+Today, “Becoming Culturally Competent,” an eLearning program about how cultural backgrounds and diversity of experiences affect the needs and expectations of our healthcare consumers, is required training for all new associates.

-We educate associates and leaders about transgender inclusion—from practices that facilitate gender transition in the workplace to transgender healthcare awareness.
-This equips associates to interact with transgender colleagues and consumers in a thoughtful and caring way.
-This course was developed in partnership with transgender associates who belong to our PRIDE associate resource group.
+It’s particularly important that associates who interact with transgender consumers do it in a thoughtful and caring way.
+We offer training that was developed in partnership with transgender members of our PRIDE associate resource group.

 Anthem’s commitment to offering all associates an inclusive environment and equitable opportunities to develop their careers and advance in our organization extends to our compensation philosophy and pay practices.
 The roles our associates play and their performance, experience and geographic location—not gender or ethnicity—are what drive our compensation programs.

-Being a leader in inclusion and diversity requires our sustained commitment and the willingness to challenge ourselves continually to find ways to improve.
-We recently partnered with an independent third party to conduct a complex gender/pay-equity analysis that confirmed that the factors noted above are the main predictors of annual pay at Anthem.
-To prevent unexplained pay gaps and ensure that Anthem remains a champion of pay equity for all associates, we will continue to monitor our pay practices and will diligently address any cases that cannot be explained by objective factors.
+Anthem’s being a leader in inclusion and diversity requires our sustained commitment and the willingness to challenge ourselves continually to find ways to improve.
+We are committed to pay equity for all associates.
+In 2020, we partnered with a third party to conduct a complex gender and race pay-equity analysis.
+It confirmed that the roles our associates play and their performance, experience and geographic location are the main predictors of pay.
+After accounting for factors such as age, performance rating and level of education, the analysis found that pay for females and people of color is within 1 percent of that awarded their male and white counterparts.
+To prevent unexplained pay gaps and ensure that we remain a champion of pay equity for all associates, we will continue to monitor our pay practices and diligently address any cases that cannot be explained by objective factors.